ArvsAndCarbs/TOTKDowngrade-1.2.0-Save-version/README.md

 # TOTKDowngrade-1.2.0-Save-version
-Downgrade Game upate and Game save to play TOTK on 1.1.1
+Downgrade Game upate and Game save to play TOTK on 1.1.1 in stock FW

-DISCLAIMER: This may or may not result to a ban so do this at your own risk.
+DISCLAIMER: Optional steps below may or may not result to a ban so do this at your own risk.
 I haven't found a guide so I made an effort to make this.

 Needed:
 1. JKSV backup of 1.1.2/1.2.0 save